 Rich, smoky, mustardy and a touch of sweet.
-If I ever walked into a southern BBQ joint and ordered a braised game shank dish, this is what I would expect to get.
+If I ever walked into a southern BBQ joint and ordered a braised game shank dish, these smokehouse shanks are what I would expect to get.
 The blue cheese adds a great sharpness to this deeply flavored dish.
 Some people might say using liquid smoke in this recipe is cheating but I would say if you don’t have the ability to smoke at home then this is the best, and probably only, option.

 Serving Suggestions: This would go incredible with cheesy grits and coleslaw.
 A classic combo.

 4 – Shanks (I used boned out because that’s what I had but bone-in works even better, just add some extra braising time to account for the bone.)

 2 – Onions, 1/2″ diced

 12 cloves – Garlic, finely chopped